-Death Valley contains many canyons where old mine shafts, cabins, millsites and various ghosts of past mining operations lay silent to be discovered by the exploring traveler.
+The desert mountain ranges going into Death Valley contain many canyons where old mine shafts, cabins, millsites and various ghost towns of past mining operations lay silent to be discovered by the exploring traveler.

 One such place of interest is the Minnietta cabin and mine in the Argus range.
 The well maintained cabin is one of the many mining shacks in the Death Valley area adopted by off-road groups.
 Travelers caught in the harsh elements can find a place of refuge, or like us, simply camp in our truck nearby to enjoy exploring the ruins and equipment abandoned where it was last operated.